How to Achieve Remission from Autoimmune Disease Naturally

 In addition to diet, we guide you in creating a lifestyle that supports immune health — addressing stress, sleep, movement, and social connections.
 These elements are essential pillars of a healthy immune system.

-2. Heal Your Gut
+2. Heal the Gut

 Gut health is central to managing autoimmunity, regardless of whether you have obvious digestive issues.
 Most immune cells reside in the gut, making it a key focus for improving immune function.
+We start with the gut.
+Learn more in my article Understanding Inflammation: The Role of Gut Health.

 A critical aspect of gut health is the integrity of the intestinal lining.
 Many autoimmune conditions are linked to a “leaky gut,” where an impaired gut lining allows particles like undigested food proteins and toxins to enter the bloodstream, triggering immune responses.
 In this step, we assess and heal any leaky gut issues.